parflow/parflow/README.md

 See the "User's Manual" for info on "Getting Started" in ParFlow.

+# ParFlowVR
+ParFlowVR is parflow extended by the FlowVR package to enable in-situ analysis and computational steering.

 ### Citing Parflow

 To cite Parflow, please use the following reference.